 Chicken Crust Pizza

-This chicken crust pizza recipe satisfies all the pizza cravings out there, minus the carbs.
-Ready in just 15 minutes, the crust needs just 3 ingredients to make.
+This chicken crust pizza recipe satisfies all the pizza cravings out there, minus all the carbs.
+Ready in just 20 minutes, it's easy to customize with different toppings.
 Watch the video below to see how I make it in my kitchen.

 Servings: 8 servings